Procard Policy & Procedure Manual

 - Monitor all communications that are provided by Procurement Card Administration

 The goal of the Procurement Card Program is to streamline the procurement process while improving the flexibility and speed with which goods and services are received.
-With the approval of the budget administrator, the ProCard is intended for any full-time faculty or staff member authorized to make University purchases.
+With the approval of the manager, the ProCard is intended for any full-time faculty or staff member authorized to make University purchases.
 With a few exceptions, the card should be used whenever possible to make University purchases and to pay for University-related travel and business related expenses.